 - Week 1: Earth Day Challenge

-- To celebrate, we’re sharing our first weekly #stayathome challenge: share a photo of you in nature on our Facebook page or on your Instagram story!
-It can be a photo from Earth Day or one that was taken in the past, you decide.
-Let’s celebrate caring for this beautiful home we all share. #LAEarthDayChallenge
+- To celebrate, we issued our first weekly #stayathome challenge: share a photo of you in nature on our Facebook page or on your Instagram story!
+It could be a photo from Earth Day or one that was taken in the past, you decide.
+We celebrated caring for this beautiful home we all share. #LAEarthDayChallenge

 - Week 2: Chalk Art Challenge

 - A spin off a favorite local snow sculpture contest for the residents of Lanesboro, MN.
-We are launching a Chalk Art Contest; to participate, make drawings using sidewalk chalk – anything you want – and snap a picture of it.
-Be creative!
-The only rule is to have fun.
-After you’ve taken a picture, post a picture to the Facebook group page linked here: bit.ly/2VQYKDy At the end of June, a committee will decide the winners.
-Lanesboro Arts will have chalk available outside of the Gallery building starting on April 30th for families who need it!
+We launched a Chalk Art Contest; participants made drawings using sidewalk chalk – anything you wanted – and snapped a picture of it.
+The only rule was to have fun.
+Pictures were posted to the Facebook group page linked here: bit.ly/2VQYKDy At the end of June, a committee decided the winners: First place was Mark Henrich, second was Ayla Madland, third was Wyatt Seablom, and most unique was Ruby Resseman.
+Congrats to all!

 - Week 3: Haiku Challenge

 - A haiku is a short, three-line poem following a 5-7-5 syllable structure.
 That means your first line should have 5 syllables, the second has 7, and the third has 5.
-Please share your haikus in a photo on your Facebook page or on Instagram story and tag us!
-We can’t wait to read them!
+Participants in 2020 shared their haikus in a photo on their Facebook page or on Instagram story and tagged us!
 Need some inspiration?
 Take a walk to Lanesboro’s Poetry Parking Lot, where you’ll find 15 haikus posted on signs.
 Happy writing!

 - Week 4: Drawing Challenge

-- We’re loving all the crabapple trees, lilacs, and flowers in full bloom right now.
-So this week’s challenge is to go outside, find a blooming plant or tree, and draw or paint a picture of it, plein air style.
-Let’s celebrate a beautiful summer by spending time outside surrounded by nature!
+- We loved all the crabapple trees, lilacs, and flowers in full bloom, so this week’s challenge was to go outside, find a blooming plant or tree, and draw or paint a picture of it, plein air style.
+We celebrated a beautiful summer by spending time outside surrounded by nature!

 - Week 5: Rhubarb Print Challenge

-- With Lanesboro’s Rhubarb Festival being canceled this year, we would like to challenge you to have a little fun with rhubarb leaves at home.
-This is a great way to spend some time outside with your friends and families.
-Feel free to mix up any colors you like, or put any patterns you like.
-Once you are done, snap a picture of it and share your colorful works with us!
-Get messy, creative, and most importantly have fun!
-Click here to watch our instruction video.
+- With Lanesboro’s Rhubarb Festival being canceled this year, we challenged you to have a little fun with rhubarb leaves at home.
+This was a great way to spend some time outside with your friends and families.
+We encouraged you to mix up any colors you like, or put any patterns you like.
+Once you were done, we asked you to snap a picture of it and share your colorful works with us!
+This week’s challenge was a great way to get messy, creative, and most importantly have fun!
+Click here to watch our instruction video

 Youth Programs from other Arts Organizations: